Li-ucas-casisd/circuit-ERGM/README.md

 All raw data in the ERGM_Data/ directory can be downloaded from FigShare at: https://doi.org/10.6084/m9.figshare.29329997

 ## 8. Citation
-Chao Liu, Keyi Lu, Longfei Li*.
-Adapting under pressure: Resilience characteristics and evolution dynamics of innovation networks in China’s integrated circuit industry. undergoing review in technology analysis & strategic management
+This paper is undergoing review in technology analysis & strategic management.
+The specific citation methods will be made public after the peer review is completed.